gromacs/gromacs/docs/dev-manual/tools.rst

 Change management
 -----------------

+|Gromacs| change management is supported by the following tools.
+(For change submission guidelines, refer to :doc:`contribute`.)

 git
   |Gromacs| uses `git<https://git-scm.com/>` as the version control system.
-  Instructions for setting up git for |Gromacs|, as well as tips and tricks for its use, can be found on the wiki: `Git Tips & Tricks`_
+  Instructions for setting up git for |Gromacs|, as well as tips and tricks for its use, can be found in :doc:`change-management`.

   Other basic tutorial material for ``git`` can be found on the `web<https://git-scm.com/doc/ext>`.